barryhennessy/digit_classifier/README.md

 ### Usage & key points
-`classifier.py` can be used as a skeleton to predict the classification accuracy, time and memory performance of a classifier.
+`classifier.py` is used to predict the classification accuracy, time and memory performance of a classifier and to run classification against a test set.
+See `classifier.py -h` for full details.

 Classifiers extend `classifier.classifier` and implement a single method to set up and return the classifier/pipeline.